Last updated 20 September 2021

 If you’d like to run Facebook ads for your audiobooks, Melissa Storm covers them in her paid course.

 In this article, audiobook narrator and columnist Ann Richardson explores many of the awards available for audiobooks.
-I want to highlight 2 of them to make you aware of their deadlines:
+I want to highlight 3 awards programs to make you aware of their deadlines:

-- The Call For Entries in the annual prestigious Audies competition, sponsored by the Audio Publishers Association, usually begins in July.
+- The Call For Entries in the annual prestigious Audies competition, sponsored by the Audio Publishers Association, usually begins in late June.

-- The Voice Arts Awards, presented by the Society of Voice Arts and Sciences, has entry deadlines running from May to August each year.
+- The Voice Arts Awards, presented by the Society of Voice Arts and Sciences, has entry deadlines (before late fees) running from May to August each year.

 When I was a guest on Stephen Campbell’s The Author Biz podcast to talk about audiobook marketing and promotion, I mentioned the ripple effect of BookBub ads for ebooks.
 As I demonstrate in this 3:03 video, Amazon has created technology called Whispersync that enables you to seamlessly go between the ebook and audiobook or even immerse yourself in both concurrently.
 Many avid listeners will acquire an Amazon Kindle ebook when it is free or heavily discounted in order to buy the Audible audiobook on Amazon at a lower price.
 In fact, the ripple effect is so high that the money made on the audiobook royalties following the promotion oftentimes pays the cost of the BookBub ad!

 You could also make or hire someone to produce a video trailer to promote the audiobook.
-I’ve created a trailer describing the audiobook and others like this one where I used a snippet from the audiobook’s narration and timed the videos and images to go with it.
+I’ve written text and created a trailer describing the audiobook and others like this one and this one where I used a snippet from the audiobook’s narration and timed the videos and images to go with it.
 You can share your videos anywhere you’d share an audiogram.
 Unless you already have lots of followers, though, be aware that getting eyeballs on your trailer could require its own marketing plan!

 Members of the ACX Narrators and Producers group on Facebook may also want to check the FAQ in the group’s pinned post.
 I created the FAQ from that group’s discussions, and it contains 5 excellent discussions about audiobook marketing that may reveal additional tactics.
 Note that you must have a profile on ACX in order to join the group.